 Your favourite influencer lied to you

 We don't ask someone who just got hit by a car when they're planning on getting their pre-car-crash body back.
-Why do we treat the rehabilitation of postpartum mothers like some kind of weird competition?
+Why do we treat postpartum rehabilitation like some kind of weird competition?

-I'll never forget trying to go for a walk about a week after Row was born.
-It was one of those incredible summer evenings in Vancouver and I live on a busy, bustling bike path.
-My Abuela was spending the night to help out and I insisted on going for a walk - something she had been firmly against.
-About a block from my house, as I pushed the stroller along the bumpiest sidewalk (have you ever seen a newborn in a bassinet?), I realized that I couldn't physically do this.
+I'll never forget trying to go for a walk about a week after my daughter was born.
+It was one of those incredible summer evenings.
+About a block from my house, as I pushed the stroller along the bumpiest sidewalk (have you ever seen a newborn in a bassinet?), I realized that I couldn't physically do it.

-I cried as we turned around and headed back.
+Turning around to head back, I cried.
 I felt stir crazy in the house on a 24-hour, on-demand breastfeeding schedule.
-I was dying to feel like the woman who could reach 108 steps on her Fitbit again.
-After hearing everyone's stories about being fit and getting back to normal almost immediately, I just assumed that I would be the same.
+I was dying to feel like the woman who could reach 108 steps on her Fitbit again (😂).
+After hearing everyone's stories about being fit and getting back to normal almost immediately, I just assumed that would be me, too.